-This year, we will be working together to beat the Cambridge AS Level English Literature exam.
+This year, we will be working together to beat the Cambridge IGCSE English Literature exam.
 With this objective always in mind, we will immerse ourselves in a number of stories-in the forms of prose, poetry, and drama.
-These stories will invite us to reflect, to discuss, and to transform our mind's instincts into clear, informed, and logical written responses.
-Writing is an activity that forces thought-you cannot write without first activating your thoughts.
-To write is to arrange our thoughts into meaningful units-into sentences, phrases, poems, and narratives.
-To become good readers and writers, we must first and foremost become deep thinkers.
+These stories will invite us to react, to reflect, to discuss, and to transform our mind's instincts into clear, informed, and logical written responses.
+To become good readers and writers, we must first and foremost allow ourselves to be deep thinkers.